tbui00/tbui00.github.io/projects/project-2.md

 ![pokemon image](https://tbui00.github.io/images/pokemon_image.jpg)

 ## Description:
 This project was our 9th project where we began using C++.
-We are utilizing the classes in order to make our own pokeon team in the form of a database.
+We are utilizing the classes in order to make our own pokemon team in the form of a database.
 This helped us build a better understanding of how C++ can be used to store data in the heap memory and how objects are stored.

 ## Role:
 This project is individual and the code is all written by me.
 The project gave us a description of what the program needed to fulfill and a basis amount of code necessary to complete the project.
 We needed to use the ideas learned from class and learn the necessary terms and structure of C++ in order to complete this project.